News — 11 Aug 2021

 Kirchner and Nolde: Expressionism.
 Colonialism is accompanied by a lavishly illustrated publication that unpicks the historical background and cultural setting of the work of these two Expressionist artists.
 The book contains texts by historians, anthropologists, art historians and other experts, who elucidate a range of issues and topics highlighted in the exhibition.
 The book is created in collaboration between the Stedelijk Museum Amsterdam, Statens Museum for Kunst in Copenhagen, Brücke-Museum Berlin, publisher Hirmer Verlag and publisher W Books.
 256 pages, published in four languages (Danish, English, German, Dutch).
 Available in the Stedelijk Museum shop for 29.50 euros.

 The exhibition Kirchner and Nolde: Expressionism.
 Colonialism is generously supported by Art Mentor Foundation Lucerne.
-The exhibition is organized by the Stedelijk Museum Amsterdam in collaboration with the Statens Musuem for Kunst, National Gallery of Denmark, curated by Beatrice von Bormann (Stedelijk Museum Amsterdam) and Dorthe Aegesen (Statens Museum for Kunst).
+The exhibition is organized by the Stedelijk Museum Amsterdam in collaboration with the Statens Musuem for Kunst, National Gallery of Denmark and with cooperation from the Brücke-Museum, Berlin.
+The exhibition is curated by Beatrice von Bormann (Stedelijk Museum Amsterdam) and Dorthe Aegesen (Statens Museum for Kunst).